monitoringartist/dockbix-agent-xxl/README.md

 - If you need support directly from the author, then don't hesitate to contact him and ask for paid support

-All reported issues, which are not really issues, but requests for support will be closed with reference to this README section.
+All reported issues, which are not real issues, but requests for support will be closed with reference to this README section.

 # Known issues